 Your dad would probably never splurge and buy himself a top-notch cooler from a brand like Grizzly.
 But that's a great argument for you to buy one for him for Father's Day.

 This cast-iron cookware set is classic and functional in the kitchen or over an open fire in the great outdoors.
-Pro chefs rave about Lodge skillets and pans, including one pan that's great for making pizza.
+Pro chefs rave about Lodge dutch ovens, skillets and pans, including one pan that's great for making pizza.